AustinWiley/bamazon-store/README.md

 Bamazon is a CLI Node and MYSQL store-front that you can interact with as a Customer a Manager or a Supervisor.
 The app uses a database called bamazon_db and contains two tables `products` and `departments`.

+## Watch the Demo

+* Click the link to watch a full Demo of the app.
+[Bamazon-Store-app-Demo](https://drive.google.com/file/d/1FidZkgYUqIQPDsvNh_o6NNbf-PWnD7Ek/view)
+##

 ## How it works

 ### Customer View